 To avoid this issue, create a new recovery disk using the command-line interface (CLI) and increase the repository size by running the "createRecovery" command with the "-ss (-scratch-space)" parameter.
 You can use this parameter to increase the repository size to 256 or 512 MB.

-See the Make bootable drive (createrecovery) to learn more about using the CLI for recovery disk creation.
+See the Create bootable USB drive (createrecovery) to learn more about using the CLI for recovery tool creation.

 When restoring a disk image from Amazon S3, the following error occurs: "The clock is not synchronized."

 On the MSP360 (CloudBerry) Boot Menu, switch to Tools and press T to synchronize the local and network clocks.